- Plan N is a Medicare supplement (Medigap) plan that helps cover the costs of medical care.

 People under age 65 also have Medicare.
 This is true if you have a disability or certain medical conditions, such as end stage renal disease.
 Your ability to purchase a Medigap policy under age 65 depends on the insurance company and your state’s insurance laws.

 The government doesn’t sell Medigap policies.
 You’ll have to buy the policy from a health insurance company.
-However, you can use Medicare’s plan finder tool to help you narrow down a plan type and company to buy from.

 Once you’ve identified an insurer you may like to purchase the plan from, contact the company directly to apply for a policy.

 The insurance company will then let you know what information they may need (such as for medical underwriting if you aren’t in an open enrollment period).
 If they approve you, they should give you an estimate of how much the monthly premium will be.